nglange/help-documentation/_userguides/Box_Panel.md

 To get started with Box Panel, log in.

 1. Go to the URL `https://boxpanel.bluebox.net` to be directed to the login page.
 2. Log into your Box Panel account with your [login credentials](../user_accounts/index.html).
-If you are a secondary contact and do not have access to your COS Dedicated IBM Managed environment, you can ask the Administrator to [create a user account](#create-user) for you.
+If you are a secondary contact and do not have access yet, you can ask the Administrator to [create a Box Panel user account](#create-user) for you.
 3. After logging in, you'll be directed automatically to the Box Panel Dashboard.